jeremychauvet/jenkins-showroom/README.md

 > On first launch, you'll be ask to unlock Jenkins and eventually create the first admin user.

-# How to add plugins.
+# How to add plugins
 In Dockerfile, we use Cloudbee recommanded way to install plugin : `install-plugins.sh`

 You can add plugin id you want after the plugins already given.
 Then, launch command `make build` to build image and get and output like this :